KPI to be measured

-Over time, the Behavior engine will process this information and if the visits by these users to content exceed the configuration threshold, it will assign to content the tags of the PERSONAS class, comparing them with those of the users accessing such content.
+Over time, the Behavior engine will process this information and if the visits by these users to content exceed the configuration threshold, it will assign to content the tags of the TARGET class, comparing them with those of the users accessing such content.

 Similarly, a feedback process will be carried out: if the visits by users to content exceed the configuration threshold, the Behavior engine will add tags in the users' TOPIC class, comparing them with those of the content they viewed.